adrianb93/dotfiles/installed.md

     where the notch starts and ends with a black menu bar.
 The TopNotch app does a great job of hiding the notch: https://topnotch.app/

+# Google Chrome Profiles

+    Best not to mix work and personal browsing.
+I colour my personal profile yellow and never log into Facebook or YouTube on my work profile.
+Best not to get into the habit of browsing to those dopamine hits when working.

+    Also, set it as your default browser.

+    Extensions:
+    * 1Password
+    * AdBlock
+    * Grammarly
+    * JSON Formatter
+    * Simplify Gmail
+    * Vue.js Devtools (beta)

 # Slack Groups

     * https://phpaustralia.slack.com